valk-ryx/rgu-stylex/README.md

 Install the stylus extension (linked above)

-Install the theme via userstyles.world: https://userstyles.world/style/14077/rogold-ultimate-glassmorphism-full-release
+Install the theme via userstyles.world: [COMING SOON]

 ### OR